 Sammy’s Humble Beginnings

-It’s High Time to Raisy-Daisy
+It’s High Time to Raisy Daisy

-No one could have guessed that, by the end of that day, they would all be left breathless and in awe.
+No one could have guessed that, by the end of that day, they would all be left in shock and awe.
 All because of two men — Chris Moneymaker and Sammy Farha.

 The Famous Poker Bluff